levigilbert/godot-LDtk-import/README.md

 2. Add a String Field Type
 3. Set the Field Identifier to: `NodeType`
 4. Set the Default Value to the type of Node
-5. Any fields added to the entity on LDtk can set properties on the object or be added as metadata if the option is set when importing (retrieve using the function 'get_meta()' on the object after importing)
+5. Any fields added to the entity on LDtk can set properties on the object or be added as metadata if the option is set when importing (retrieve using the function 'get_meta()' on the object after importing).

 Current node options are:
 1. If not using Custom Entities: